-This week we did an interview with Murray Newlands, an entrepreneur, business advisor and speaker.
+This week we did an interview with Murray Newlands, an entrepreneur, business advisor and speaker about creating a working startup business model.
 He is a co-founder of Due an online invoicing company helping 75k+ business based in San Francisco.

 We talked about many things.
 Newlands shares his insight into venture capital and getting investments, about entrepreneur's role in the workplace and on the future of business